ar-puuk/omx-viewer/docs/CHECKLIST.md

 - [x] No `export let x = $state()` with external reassignment

 ## UI
-- [ ] IBM Plex Mono used for all matrix cell values
+- [x] Geist Mono used for all matrix cell values (with IBM Plex Mono fallback)
 - [x] Dark theme is default
 - [ ] Light theme toggle works